What Private Salsa Coaching With Me Is Really Like

 One of the biggest misconceptions is that just because you can do it, you can teach it.

-Teaching is a vocation in itself, and a large part of teaching skill is organising complex information and communicating it in a manner, and at a pace which is optimised for the student.
+Teaching is a vocation in itself, and a large part of teaching skill is organising complex information and presenting it in an easy to digest format at a pace which is optimised for the student.

 I like students to feel accomplished after every studio session – that they can do something they couldn’t do before, and that they’ve connected what they learned in that lesson to what they already know, so they can actually recall it and use it on the dance floor.